When Is Cooking At Home A Waste Of Time?

 “Add 250ml coconut milk to saucepan and bring to boil.
 Add curry paste and stir for 2 minutes.
 Add torn kaffir lime leaves, fish sauce, sugar, and meat, and simmer until meat is cooked.
 Add eggplant, 250ml coconut milk and water.
 When eggplant is soft, add Thai basil, and serve with rice.”

 Easy.
-And it’s delicious (that’s the paste being prepared at the start of this post).
+And it’s delicious.
+(That’s the paste being prepared in the pic above).
 It is basic because the whole point of Poo’s classes and recipes are to show foreigners how easy it is to cook Thai.
 I usually add a few pieces of sliced chilli to mine to give it some more kick, but the flavour profile is that of a simple, clean Thai green curry.

 If you are going to talk about cookie-cutter takeaway-menu Thai, a pad Thai is just as easy to knock over to go with your curry.
 The hardest thing to cook for your meal will be the steamed rice.
 Just buy a good rice cooker.
-That’s what they’ll have at the Thai takeaway shop anyway, just much bigger.
+That’s what they’ll have at the Thai takeaway shop anyway, just much bigger than the one in the back of your cupboard.

 “Pizza is one of the easiest and most successful things to make at home, with relatively few ingredients.
 If you have flour and yeast in the pantry you can make a good base in 30 minutes and all you need on top of that is tomato pasta (sic) and a tub of bocconcini.
 In the time it takes to get a pizza in the oven you could have a soggy processed pizza home delivered.
 It’s not worth it.”

 Sure you can make pizza at home that’s easily better than takeaway pizza — we used to joke on our family pizza-making nights when discussing toppings that someone ordered a ’chicken with BBQ sauce’ or ‘cheese-stuffed crust’ as a reference to how horrible the local home delivery pizza was.
-Takeaway pizza steams in a box, rendering the base of the pizza soft and soggy, the slice flopping like a ragdoll cat when you pick it up.
+Takeaway pizza steams in a box, rendering the base of the pizza soft and soggy, the slice flopping like a rag doll cat when you pick it up — a thing we also had on hand at Lara’s uncle’s house.

 But to make great pizza is arguably harder than making Thai.
 Unless you’ve bought a real wood-fired pizza oven that gets up to a gazillion degrees and cooks pizzas in 45 seconds, you’re not going to get great pizza, you’re going to get good pizza.
 Great pizza comes from the sort of pizza oven we had at the holiday rental in Puglia where we needed a pizza peel the length of a barge pole to get anywhere near the furnace.